Located in southeast Utah, you’ll enjoy views of red rock canyons and mesas carved by the Colorado River when visiting Canyonlands National Park.

 The Colorado and Green Rivers dominate the landscape of Canyonlands National Park.
 Accordingly, seeing Canyonlands from one of these majestic rivers gives guests a unique perspective that is not to be missed.

-Before any river rafting trip at Canyonlands, you must obtain a permit as they are required for all private, overnight trips and can be reserved no more than 4 months and no less than 2 days before your trip (you may need an additional permit for packrafting).
+Before any Canyonlands river rafting trip you must obtain a permit as they are required for all private, overnight trips and can be reserved no more than 4 months and no less than 2 days before your trip (you may need an additional permit for packrafting).

 Head above the confluence of these two rivers and you will find calm, flat water that is perfect for canoeing and kayaking.
 Venture below the confluence and you’ll find a 14-mile stretch of III to V class rapids that are perfect for white water rafting.